miguel456/php-ip-address-logger/README.md

 - ~~Send a cookie with their information and make them send it back (Like statistics data)~~

 # Bugs, errors or feature suggestions/improvements
-Report all bugs you find (Although I think there are none :D), leave suggestions or improvement requests in a ticket.
+Report all bugs you find (Although I think there are none at the moment), leave suggestions or improvement requests in a ticket.
 You can also start a pull request for a new feature/improvement and I'll look into it.

 # Security
 Warning!
 The scripts create two files named addresses.txt and whitelist.txt.
 YOU MUST define a hidden segment in filtering rules (IIS Users) for both of them, or create a .htaccess file doing so (Apache users).
 Note that I DO NOT support Apache.